bfetler/coronary_disease/README.md

 #### Prediction
 Assuming we are satisfied there are no significant anomalies in the incoming test data, and that the training data is not overfit and is reasonable, we proceed with test data prediction using:
 + Logistic Regression
-+ LinearSVC Support Vector Classification
++ LinearSVC

 After normalizing test data, we find a prediction score accuracy of about 80% +- 7% using either classifier.
 The fit and prediction scores depend on the random split between train and test data, and are as reliable as random variation in the data allows.
+Logistic Regression gives an idea of variable importance, while LinearSVC is less sensitive to variable dependence.
+Both methods are about as fast.
+We would probably use Logistic Regression for parameter importance modeling, and LinearSVC for production, though more data is needed.

+#### Conclusion
-Nonetheless, the methods indicate a general feasibility of predicting heart disease in patients.
+These methods indicate a general feasibility of predicting heart disease in patients.